gesellkammer/maelzel/docs/coreplayintro.rst

 instrument preset (a :class:`~maelzel.core.presetbase.PresetDef`) the user is given three variables: *kfreq* (the current frequency of the event), *kamp* (the current amplitude of the event) and *kpitch* (the current midinote of the event, corresponds to *kfreq*).
-With this information it needs to provide the audio-generating part using csound code, by assigning the audio output to the variable *aout1* for channel 1, *aout2* for channel 2, etc.
+With this information the user needs to provide the audio-generating part using csound code, by assigning the audio output to the variable *aout1* for channel 1, *aout2* for channel 2, etc.